Looking for Youth Vision Eye Care ?

 Wisdom tooth removal is typically performed using local anesthesia, a product that numbs the area around your wisdom teeth.
 Other types of anesthesia are available for patients who experience anxiety or fear during dental procedures.

-• Oral Sedation: Oral sedation is taken in pill form before your procedure.
-It will make you drowsy, but you will still be awake during the wisdom tooth removal.
+• Oral sedation: Oral sedation is taken in pill form before your procedure.
+It will make you drowsy, but you will still be awake during the procedure.

-• IV Sedation: IV sedation is administered through a vein in your arm and will make you feel sleepy and relaxed during the tooth removal procedure.
-You may not remember much, if anything, about the wisdom tooth removal procedure afterward.
+• IV sedation: IV sedation is administered through a vein in your arm.
+The medication will make you feel sleepy and relaxed during the procedure.
+IV sedation is also known as “sleep dentistry’ because it puts you in a sleep-like state.

-• General Anesthesia: General anesthesia is a type of deep sedation where you will be asleep during the wisdom tooth removal surgery.
-This type of sedation is typically only used for very complex cases or patients with a high level of anxiety.
+• General anesthesia: With general anesthesia, you will be unconscious during the procedure.
+This type of sedation is usually only used for very complex cases or patients with a high level of anxiety.

 The Procedure